Special educational needs and disability (SEND)

 - Parents’ evenings.

-- Arranged meetings with Progress Leader/Form Tutor/Year Manager or SENCo.
+- Arranged meetings with (Pastoral team) Heads of Year/Form Tutor/Year Manager or SENDCo.

 - Parents are also requested to provide input into their child’s ‘Pupil Profile’

-Arrangements for consulting young people with SEN and involving them in their Education.
+Arrangements for consulting young people with SEND and involving them in their Education.

-- Pupil centred approach.
-Each Statemented / EHCP student with the assistance of their Key Worker completes a One Page Profile.
-SEN students also contribute to their personalised Pupil Profile.
-All of the information is sent to teaching staff and parents.
+- We operate a pupil centred approach.
+Each EHCP student with the assistance of their key worker completes a One Page Profile.
+SEND students also contribute to their personalised Pupil Profile.
+All the information is sent to teaching staff and parents.

-- Tracking and monitoring by Progress Leaders in each year group.
+- Tracking and monitoring by Heads of Year and Year Managers in each year group.

 - SEND intervention, based upon advice given from professional diagnostic specialist reports.

-- Intervention packages are put in place to support progress within subject areas throughout the Academy.
+- GCSE Academic Intervention are put in place to support progress within subject areas.